Cornell & Diehl's Small Batch—Tracking the Innovative Series

 The Beast

 The Beast is a somewhat subdued take on the fabled mixture.
 We have a whopping 51% Perique content in this blend that has been soaked in rum for seven days.
-Then comes Red Virginia Cavendish, and just a bit of Dark Fired Kentucky.
+Then comes Cornell & Diehl's special Red Virginia Cavendish, and just a bit of Dark Fired Kentucky.

 Sun Bear

-Sun Bear was another wonderful blend to come of the Small Batch series.
-A mixture of Virginia and Oriental leaf, Sun Bear pulls it all together with a very special ingredient that isn’t a unique tobacco, but a very special topping - natural honey.
+Sun Bear is another wonderful blend to come of the Small Batch series.
+A mixture of Virginia and Oriental leaf, Sun Bear pulls it all together with a very special ingredient that isn’t a unique tobacco, but a very special topping—natural honey.
 The tobacco is then tamed with a light topping of silver tequila and elderflower.
 Truly an approach to top flavoring entirely about serving the tobacco and creating something natural and special.

 Reeves explained the inspiration behind Sun Bear to the good folks of the Virtual Pipe Club: